Reed-Math241/pitchR/README.md

 data('pitchR')
 ```

-Here is a simplified version of the raw data; see `?pitchR` for more
+Here is a simplified version of the raw data; use `?pitchR` for more
 info:

 ``` r